|Financial Examiner 3 in our Company Supervision Division (careers.wa.gov); Seattle||2/25/2021||Until filled|

 A great place to work

 The OIC values its employees and is committed to diversity in the workplace.
-While offering a multitude of great benefits (www.careers.wa.gov), we challenge our employees to continuously improve the way we do business by meeting and exceeding our customers' expectations.
+We offer great benefits (www.careers.wa.gov) and challenge our staff to constantly improve the way we do business.
+Our office strives to exceed our customers' expectations.

-We are a smaller state agency in the Washington state government and are fortunate to have a stable funding source that does not rely on the state's general fund.
+The OIC is a smaller state agency in the Washington state government.
+We are fortunate to have a stable funding source that does not rely on the state's general fund.
 Therefore, we have not had cycles of employee layoffs when budgets are tight.

 Breathtaking discoveries for people who love natural beauty